hyahong/oatuh/README.md

 destroy an oatuh REQEUST block.

-frees all resources used by oauth. if the body has not been freed, the body will also be freed.
+frees all resources used by oatuh. if the body has not been freed, the body will also be freed.

 <br/>
 <br/>